khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 ## Inheritance
 A _subclass_ inherits the member variables and methods from its _superclass_.
 It may override the superclass's methods by providing a more specialised version of these methods.
+### Dynamic Dispatch
+Dynamic dispatch is the mechanism that allows polymorphic operations.
+When the appropriate method is invoked to a type of object after examiniation.